philwlowder/philwlowder/README.md

 # Phil W. Lowder

 I live in Albemarle, NC.
 I first became interested in computing in the late 1970s.
-I recall seeing some early Apple computers at Columbia State Community College.
+I recall seeing some early Apple computers at Columbia State Community College in Columbia, TN.
 Students such as I were working on terminals attached to a mainframe.

 I took a few more classes at Central Carolina Technical College.